Yandex Cloud

 • Passes threshold: Required number of successful checks.

-11. (Optional) Under Docker image settings, set the total memory available in the Docker image.
+11. Optionally, under Docker image settings, set the total memory available in the Docker image.

-12. Under Folder, select the folder to create new resources in.
+12. Under Folder, select the folder for the new resources.

 13. Under Provisioning:

-• Instance configuration: Select a configuration of the instance's computing resources.
+• Instance configuration: Select a configuration of the instance computing resources.

-• Distribution by zones: Add an availability zone and the ID of the subnet to host the instance in.
+• Distribution by zones: Add an availability zone and the ID of the subnet to host the instance.

-• Maintenance limit: Specify how many of the node's instances can be stopped for maintenance at the same time.
+• Maintenance limit: Specify the maximum number of node instances that can be shut down for maintenance at the same time.

-• Additional disk: Optionally, add an additional disk for the instance.
+• Additional disk: Optionally, add a secondary disk for the instance.
 If you selected multiple instances, a disk will be created for each one.

-14. Under Access control list (ACL), click Add ACL and specify the IDs of the folders to allow connections to the node from.
-By default, the ID of the folder owned by the user creating the node is specified.
+14. Under Access control list (ACL), click Add ACL and specify the IDs of the folders allowed to connect to the node.
+The folder ID of the user creating the node is specified by default.

 15. Click Create.